Skip to content

 Male · Young · 1 year

 Gorgeous George is a 15 month old male rabbit that came in to us when his owner could no longer care for him.
-Initially nervous, but now George is gaining confidence.
-He runs over to greet people and once he is comfortable with you, will allow you to stroke him.
+Initially nervous, but now George has gained confidence.
+Since he has been in a foster home, he has shown he has a very sweet nature – he will run over to greet his foster carers and will sit up once he is familiar with you and will allow you to stroke him (and hope for treats!).
+He will hopefully further gain his confidence after being bonded with another rabbit.
+George is a very clean boy in his pen – almost entirely using his tray for toileting.
+He keeps himself entertained playing with his toys and ripping up cardboard boxes.
+He also loves to seek out treats which have been hidden for him.
 As he is an albino, his vision isn’t the best so he get spooked by sudden movements and may thump.
-He likes his own space but hopefully after being bonded to another rabbit he will gain his confidence.
 We are ideally looking for an indoor home as Gorgeous George is used to being inside.
-He will need to be bonded with an existing neutered female and ideally the adopters will have experience of bonding.
-He is a sassy rabbit with a big personality so will be a bit of a challenge initially.
-If he feels that you have crossed a line, he has been known to have little tantrum and sometimes throws his toys! "*" indicates required fields Here’s where we ask more questions about you, your lifestyle and what you’re looking for in a pet.
+He will need to be bonded with an existing neutered female and ideally the adopters will have experience of bonding. "*" indicates required fields Here’s where we ask more questions about you, your lifestyle and what you’re looking for in a pet.
 You'll hear from us only if you're a match for the pet you've applied for.

 Size